Democrito/repositorios/Sensors/I2C/readme.md

 The counting machine is in charge of sending each one of the bytes of the table.
 But in the table there are actually 3 data packets: one 3-byte packet and two 2-byte packets.
 We need to create a control logic, to know what value the counting machine has and thus manage the "stop" pin (end of the packet) and the control of "RW" and "nack".
 Since we are only going to read 1 byte, "RW" and "nack" must be linked to the same control logic.

 If you double click on the "ControlLogic" module, you will see a control logic circuit and everything is explained inside.
 That part is out of the topic of this tutorial, however you should be able to handle this logic if you use this module (I2C-RW) in your projects.
+Anyway, the design that I have put here is one way of many, maybe you would do it differently.

 In the image you can see how the shift register is connected and, through another register, the retention of that read byte.